ruisen-huang/ruisen-repository/readme.txt

-git is a version controller system, git is a free  and useful and powerful soft.
+git is a distrubute  controller system, git is a free  and useful and powerful soft.